 If you aren’t loving yourself well, you can’t love anyone else well either––at least not for long.
 A sustainable lifestyle requires taking care of yourself.
 We really don’t take this reality to heart often enough.
 Sure, you need to get this and that done.
 Of course, you should reach out to this and that person.
 But you really, really should get to bed on time even more.
 And eat some nutritious food to boot.

 Start prioritizing your well-being more.
 Start taking your own needs into account.
 You deserve it, and everyone else will benefit, too.

-Threat #3: Small-time drama that gets blown out of proportion.
+Enemy #3: Small drama that gets blown out of proportion.

 Depending on your personality type, this one may not apply to you.
 But I definitely fall prey to it all the time.

 Sometimes, I can be cool as a cucumber in the face of crisis.
 But usually not when it’s my own personal crisis.
 Conflicts with friends, forgotten/lost items, miscommunications, a super slow bus driver, and oh so many more things can become instant volcanoes of stress when, the truth is, they don’t need to be.